NREL/pysam/docs/variables-sam.rst

 * SAM's script editor (**File > New script**, then click **Variables** in the script editor) lists all input and output variables by configuration.

 * The SDK tool's module browser lists input and output variables and properties for SSC modules.
-See <https://sam.nrel.gov/sdk>.
+See `SAM SDK <https://sam.nrel.gov/sdk>`_.